 Allies at MIIS is a research-cum-practice initiative of the Center.
 The initiative seeks to motivate members of the Institute – faculty, staff and students – to become better allies for racial equity and thus contribute positively to building a more racially equitable campus and beyond.

-To join Allies at MIIS in Spring 2019 click on this link.
-Have questions?
-Email firstname.lastname@example.org.
+To join the Allies at MIIS Study Group in Fall 2019 email firstname.lastname@example.org.

 Allies at MIIS is a research-cum-practice initiative of the Center for Conflict Studies.
 The initiative began in spring 2016, in response to growing calls for acknowledgment of explicit and implicit racial bias in academic life and the need for deeper conversations about racial equity on the MIIS campus.
 These voices at MIIS are not unique or sole ones in academic circles.
 In the U.S., where many experience race in much of their social, political and economic interactions, students and academics in educational institutions, especially those of higher learning, are the loudest in demanding that we bring conversations about race more to the forefront and develop tools to deal with race-related conflicts.